25 Facts about Orcas (Killer Whales)

 5.

 Orcas have teeth on both their top and bottom jaws, 48 to 52 teeth in total, that can reach 10 cm (4 in) long.
-Orcas use their teeth for capturing and tearing food.
+Orcas use their teeth to capture and tear food.

 6.

 The average lifespan of orcas in the wild is 50 years, with a maximum of 80-90 years.
-But in captivity, the lifespan is significantly shorter, usually less then 20 years.
+But in captivity, the lifespan is significantly shorter, usually less than 20 years.

 7.

-Killer whales can be found in all oceans of the world, and not just in the open ocean – near shore, at the entrance to rivers, in semi-enclosed seas, and in polar regions covered with ice.
+Killer whales can be found in the world’s oceans, not just in the open ocean – near shore, at the entrance to rivers, in semi-enclosed seas, and in polar regions covered with ice.

 8.

-The orca is easily recognizable by the distinctive black-and-white coloring, including the “eye patch” and the tapered head shape.
+The orca is easily recognizable by its distinctive black-and-white coloring, including the “eye patch” and the tapered head shape.

 9.

-An identifying characteristic of orca is their tall, dark dorsal fin, which is much larger in males – a male’s dorsal fin can reach a height of 1.8 m (6 ft),and is shaped like a triangle.
+An identifying characteristic of orcas is their tall, dark dorsal fin, which is much larger in males – a male’s dorsal fin can reach a height of 1.8 m (6 ft), and is shaped like a triangle.
 A female’s dorsal fin can reach a maximum height of about 1 m (3 ft) and have a more curved shape.

 10.